Can landlords REEEEEEALLY find tenants “effectively” on the free tenant-marketing services & websites available? Operative word being “effectively”

 However, I do understand that listing on all may seem like a lot of admin/hassle (i.e a general pain in the ass).
 So if you want to be selective, I’d definitely recommend using OpenRent … coupled with…errr… probably Gumtree.
 Or maybe TheHouseShop.
 Oh, Lord help me, it’s a toss-up.

-However, if you’re a live-in landlord looking for a tenant (technically a ‘lodger’ then, most likely) or looking to let a room-only, then I’d highly recommend shoving SpareRoom.com somewhere in your marketing arsenal.
+If you’re a live-in landlord looking for a tenant (technically a ‘lodger’ then, most likely) or looking to let a room-only, then I’d highly recommend shoving SpareRoom.com somewhere in your marketing arsenal.

 Earlier on I said it’s particularly important to reference Gumtree applicants due to their reputation, but really, I can’t stress enough how important it is to conduct thorough referencing no matter how or where you source your leads from.